 The instinct at every stage is to do more — more pilots, more use cases, more infrastructure, more governance documentation.
 The counterintuitive move is almost always to do less, but to finish it.
 Each stage has one primary bottleneck.
 Addressing anything other than that bottleneck first is how organizations spend 18 months on the wrong investment and end up where they started.

 The contrarian point: running more pilots in parallel at Stage 1 actively makes it harder to reach Stage 2.
-Teams running 8 pilots simultaneously ship zero to production 73% of the time.
-Teams running one pilot at a time hit production within 60 days at three times the rate.
+Teams running 8 pilots simultaneously ship zero to production at significantly higher rates than teams running one pilot at a time.
 Breadth creates the illusion of progress.
 Serialization creates the reality of it.
+Battery Ventures' 2025 survey found organizations with a defined pilot-to-production process deployed AI nearly 4x faster than those without one.[6]

 The move out of Stage 0 is not a strategy workshop, a consultant engagement, or a task force.
-It is finding one workflow currently done manually with a measurable output that could plausibly be AI-assisted.
+It's finding one workflow currently done manually with a measurable output that could plausibly be AI-assisted.
 Fund it with a real budget line item.
 Assign one engineer.
 Give it 60 days to ship something real users touch.
 Strategy, governance, culture — all of it builds on the credibility of that first production moment.

 The Stage 1 trap is accumulating pilots.
 The way out is writing down, in one page, what it takes for a pilot to graduate to production — an eval benchmark, a deployment process, a user acceptance threshold.
-Without that gate, pilots multiply because there is no forcing function to ship.
-Battery Ventures' 2025 survey found organizations with a defined pilot-to-production process deployed AI nearly 4x faster than those without one.[6]
+Without that gate, pilots multiply because there's no forcing function to ship.

 Stage 2 organizations want to replicate the first successful workflow across other use cases.
-That is the wrong instinct.
+That's the wrong instinct.
 Build the platform layer first.
 The second and third workflows built on top of real infrastructure — model gateway, eval framework, observability — take a fraction of the time and are dramatically more maintainable.
 Built without infrastructure, they accumulate technical debt that eventually stalls the entire program.

 By Stage 3 the bottleneck is almost always governance or culture, not platform or data.
-The organization has enough infrastructure to ship, but governance has not kept pace, so risk-averse stakeholders block expansion.
+The organization has enough infrastructure to ship, but governance hasn't kept pace, so risk-averse stakeholders block expansion.
 Or the culture still treats AI as an innovation initiative rather than an operational expectation, so adoption is uneven and fragile.
 Deloitte's 2026 enterprise AI report found organizations with mature AI governance were 2x more likely to expand AI deployment in the following 12 months.[7]

 The paradox of Stage 4 is that the biggest risk is structural regression as the organization scales.
 Traditional hiring patterns, additional management layers, and process formalization all trend toward reintroducing the coordination tax that AI-native operations eliminated.
 Stage 4 organizations need explicit policies that defend leverage — headcount justification requirements, management ratio constraints, and regular audits of whether new processes were designed for human limitations or AI-native operations.